Brink-Software/Ibis.Dataservice.Demo/README.md

 # Ibis Dataservice

-Brink Software has developed an API to integrate the calculation software with external systems.
+Brink Software has developed a Web API to integrate the calculation software with external systems.
 When a TradXML datafile is targeted for export to an external system, the calculation software sends a notification to the external system using a webhook.
 The notification contains a URL to the datafile and a token to access the file.
 The external system can then request the file from the calculation software using the URL and token.

 ## Process overview